saharmor/voice-lab/README.md

 For more advanced configuration, you can use the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) to generate the json config files.

 ## Adding New Test Scenarios
-You can generate test scenarios using the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) or edit the `test_details.json`:
+You can generate test scenarios using the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) or edit `test_details.json`:

 1. Open the `test_details.json` file located in the `llm_testing` directory.